-The impact of the field boundaries on river flow can be seen when comparing the river flow values of the baseline model and the computer model run of the no field boundaries model.
-For a mock storm example 1 in 10 year, 3-hour event, the peak flood decreased by 11% and the flood peak was delayed by 30 minutes (Figure 2).
+The impact of the field boundaries on river flow can be seen when comparing the river flow values of the baseline model and the computer model run with no field boundaries used.
+For a synthetic storm example 1 in 10 year, 3-hour event, the peak flood decreased by 11% and the flood peak was delayed by 30 minutes (Figure 2).